36 Facts About Amadeo Bordiga

 35.

-Amadeo Bordiga influenced Gilles Dauve, and had great influence over the Ultra-leftist currents of the twentieth and twenty-first centuries.
+Amadeo Bordiga influenced Gilles Dauve, and had great influence over the ultra-leftist currents of the 20th and 21st centuries.

 36.